Porgramming-Hero-web-course/batch-4-assignment-1-Th3At0nic/src/blog-1.md

 #### What Are Promises?

 Promise function provide a cleaner way to handle asynchronous operations.
 Promise function replaces the complex structure of Callback functions with a more readable structure which is more easy to maintain and easy and clean error handling.
 Promises represents a task which might be executed later.
-Promises also provides two parameter called **resolve** and **reject**.
-Here that **resolve** returns the output which Completed Successfully.
-And the **reject** returns the the fail massage with an **error**.
+Promises also provides two parameter called `resolve` and `reject`.
+Here that `resolve` returns the output which Completed Successfully.
+And the `reject` returns the the fail massage with an `error`.

-#### Examples of Promises in Typescript:
+#### Examples of Promises in TypeScript:

 Here is the same example above using **Promises**: